VahidJbrl/VahidJbrl-VahidJbrl.github.io/_pages/about.md

 In an era of exponentially growing AI, my work asks a critical question: **How do we achieve intelligent scale sustainably?**

-I am a machine learning and computer vision researcher, and a final-year Ph.D. candidate at North Carolina State University, where I architect the next generation of generative models and foundational vision systems.
+I am a Machine Learning and Computer Vision researcher, and a final-year Ph.D. candidate at North Carolina State University, where I architect the next generation of generative models and foundational vision systems.
 My research, summarized by the title of my thesis, *"Balanced Scalability for Sustainable ML"*, is focused on building AI that is not only powerful but also profoundly efficient.
 I move beyond brute-force computation to create systems with elegance, precision, and a deep understanding of the data they learn from.

 ## My Approach: A Duality of Data Synthesis and Architectural Innovation